 AED Legal Analysis for Connecticut

 All schools must have an AED, trained staff, and a response plan for sudden cardiac arrest.
 Colleges with athletic programs must have an AED and at least one person on the athletic staff trained in CPR/AED.
 Golf courses must have an AED.

 Good Samaritan protection for rescuers trained in CPR/AED and to anyone who provides or maintains an AED.
 Trainers and medical directors are not included.

-No training, registration medical oversight or specific maintenance requirements.
+No training, registration, medical oversight or specific maintenance requirements.

 We make every attempt to ensure the accuracy of our research regarding automated external defibrillator (AED) unit laws in each state across the country, however, with laws varying from state-to-state and even on a local basis, as you might imagine, staying abreast of constant changes is a very challenging process.
 As such, it's important to note that our findings should be used for informational purposes only and that any specific AED laws or AED requirements for your AED program should be developed between you and your legal counsel.
 If you have any suggestions, information, or tips on new or pending AED unit legislation that you feel might help improve our AED requirement pages, please contact us to let us know!
 By spreading knowledge about how to build and manage legally compliant AED programs, we hope to improve survival rates from sudden cardiac arrest.